trixi-framework/Trixi.jl/docs/src/development.md

 Julia offers several options for debugging.
 A classical debugger is available with the [Debugger.jl](https://github.com/JuliaDebug/Debugger.jl) package or in the [Julia extension for VS Code](https://www.julia-vscode.org/docs/stable/userguide/debugging/).
-However, it can be quite slow and does currently not work properly for Trixi.
+However, it can be quite slow and, at the time of writing (January 2023), does currently not work properly with Trixi.
 The [Infiltrator.jl](https://github.com/JuliaDebug/Infiltrator.jl) package on the other hand does not offer all features of a full debugger, but is a fast and simple tool that allows users to set breakpoints to open a local REPL session and access the call stack and variables.

 ### Infiltrator
-The Infiltrator package provides fast breakpoints using the ```@infiltrate``` command to drop the user into a local REPL session, where it is possible to access local variables, see the call stack and execute statements.
+The Infiltrator package provides fast, interactive breakpoints using the ```@infiltrate``` command, which drops the user into a local REPL session.
+From there, it is possible to access local variables, see the call stack and execute statements.

 The package can be installed in the Julia REPL by executing
 ```julia-repl